radinhamidi/radinhamidi.github.io/_news/announcement_sigir25.md

 related_posts: false
 ---

-Thrilled to announce that our paper "ROKSANA: An Open-Source Toolkit for Robust Graph-Based Keyword Search" has been accepted at SIGIR 2025
-This work introduces a new toolkit to support robust keyword search in graphs and attacks on it.
+Our paper "ROKSANA: An Open-Source Toolkit for Robust Graph-Based Keyword Search" has been accepted at SIGIR 2025. 🍾 This work introduces a new toolkit to support robust keyword search in graphs and attacks on it.
 See you in Pedua, Italy!